Alumni Association Salutes its New President

 To learn more or become involved with the Alumni Association, email firstname.lastname@example.org or call 1-401-709-8585.

-At RISD’s June 2 Commencement ceremony, Hanson Robotics founder and CEO David Hanson 96 FAV will accept the Alumni Award for Artistic Achievement.
+Hanson Robotics founder and CEO David Hanson accepts the Alumni Award for Artistic Achievement at Commencement.

 Given that his family has been building boats since his great-grandfather started Cheoy Lee Shipyards in 1870, Hong Kong-based alumnus Martin Lo BID 84 knew he wouldn’t be looking for a job after graduation.